-When someone says “Labor Day,” do you think immediately of hot dogs?
-Does hearing the phrase “fire up the grill” prompt you to conjure mental images of rib-eyes and skirt steaks?
-While there’s a time and a place for a barbecue that would delight committed carnivores, this Labor Day weekend, why not try something a little different?
-Although grilled fruit won’t replace burgers and hotdogs as a main course, it’s a very worthy side.
+When someone says “summer” do you think immediately of hot dogs?
+Does hearing the phrase “fire up the grill” prompt you to conjure images of ribeye and skirt steak?
+While there’s a time and a place for a barbecue that would delight committed carnivores, this summer, why not try something a little different?
+Although grilled fruit won’t replace burgers and hot dogs as a main course, it’s a very worthy side.
 We put together this guide for grilling the last of your summer produce to enhance its flavor (and help you make the most of grilling season).